 Typically available in spring.
-Call store for exact availability.
+Call your favorite store for current availability.

 Evergreen shrub with slender, green leaves.
 Decorated with small, single, light pink flowers with white edges throughout spring.
 Plant in containers, borders or as an accent.
 Over a dozen varieties to choose from.